Have questions about Mishkan, who we are and what we do? We’ve got answers!

 What is Mishkan?

 Mishkan is a non-denominational (or post-denominational), independent spiritual Jewish community.
-We blend traditional Jewish rituals, holidays and wisdom with a casual and progressive ethic and have built a core community around services, holiday experiences, classes & workshops, kids & family programs, lifecycle services and neighborhood based community gatherings.
+We blend traditional Jewish rituals, holidays and wisdom with a casual and progressive ethic by building a core community around services, holiday experiences, classes & workshops, kids & family programs, lifecycle services and neighborhood based community gatherings.

 What denomination is Mishkan?